Problems with your placenta

 Very rarely, some other placenta problems can develop

-Sometimes in placenta praevia the placenta grows into the muscle layer of the uterus, and is known as placenta accreta.
-The placenta and uterus can’t separate at delivery, and there may be heavy bleeding – if it's a risk for you, your doctor should talk to you about options and extra care at the time of birth
+Sometimes in placenta praevia, the placenta grows into the muscle layer of the uterus.
+This is known as placenta accreta.
+When this happens, the placenta and uterus can’t separate at the time of the birth, and there may be heavy bleeding.
+If this is a risk for you, your doctor should talk to you about options and extra care at the time of birth

-Occassionally, the blood vessels that travel between a baby and the placenta pass near the cervix (the opening of the womb), where they are unprotected by the placental tissue or the umbilical cord.
+Occasionally, the blood vessels that travel between a baby and the placenta pass near the cervix (the opening of the womb) and are not protected by the placental tissue or the umbilical cord.
 This is called vasa praevia.
-The delicate blood vessels are vulnerable to tearing during labour or when your waters break, causing heavy bleeding from the baby.
-If it's identified as a risk for you before labour, your doctor will talk to you about options for an early delivery.
-If it's suspected in labour or when your waters break, your baby needs to be born urgently, usually by emergency caesarean section
+When this happens, the delicate blood vessels can tear during labour or when your waters break, causing heavy bleeding from the baby.
+If this is identified as a risk for you before labour, your doctor will talk to you about options for an early delivery.
+If vasa praevia is suspected in labour or when your waters break, your baby needs to be born urgently, usually by emergency caesarean section

 More information